kefrobotics/kef_COTS-Star-Tracker/README.md

 To finish installation, source kef_env and run the script `kef_install.py`.
 You might need to then restart your computer.

+The source for this repo will likely end up being directly transferred to the `kef_celestialnav` R&D repository as a submpackage-esque entity once validated here.

 # COTS Star Tracker README